MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/mobility.md

 - Viewing meeting content (PowerPoint and desktop/application sharing)

 All this is accomplished through the Unified Communications Web API, or UCWA.
-UCWA was first introduced in Lync Server 2013, and it's still in use for Skype for Business Server 2015 today.
+UCWA was first introduced in Lync Server 2013, and it's still in use for Skype for Business Server.
 There's an additional functionality for communicating with Lync 2010 clients, and that's Mobility Service (MCX).
 These are complimentary services, allowing for Lync Server 2010 and 2013 clients, as well as Skype for Business clients, to access Skype for Business Server deployments successfully.

 > [!NOTE]
-> We've included MCX here, but want to be clear that while this is supported, we plan to deprecate this in our next release, so that should be something you keep in mind for planning purposes.
-We will continue to use the UCWA, and recommend Lync 2013 and Skype for Business clients be used going forward in an eventual post-MCX environment.
+> MCX support for legacy mobile clients is no longer available in Skype for Business Server 2019.
+Your users will need to upgrade to a current client.

 It's important to note that while all these features are available once Mobility has been implemented, they may work a little differently on some devices.
 We've got a website that discusses what features work on what devices, at [Mobile client feature comparison for Skype for Business](clients-and-devices/mobile-feature-comparison.md).
 We also have some great device and OS information at [Plan for clients and devices](clients-and-devices/clients-and-devices.md).